In this section, you will find both General Terms pertaining to the Dental Plan and Common dental terms.

 - (2) is totally and continuously disabled and incapable of self-sustaining employment by reason of mental or physical disability, provided the child:

-- (i) was, or would have been, covered as an eligible family member under this Plan immediately prior to the birthday on which the child's eligibility would have otherwise ceased, or
+- (b) was covered as an eligible family member under this Plan immediately prior to age 26 when the child's eligibility would have otherwise ceased, and

 - (3) the child is recognized under a qualified medical child support order as having a right to coverage under this Plan.

-A child who was disabled by reason of a mental disability but who no longer meets the requirements of paragraph 2(a) above, ceases to be an eligible family member 300 days following the date on which the applicable requirement is not met.
+A child aged 26 or over who was disabled by reason of a mental disability but who no longer meets the requirements of paragraph two (2) above, ceases to be an eligible family member 60 days following the date on which the applicable requirement is not met.

 Please note: An eligible employee or retiree's parents are not eligible to be covered.